setholindaman/Cancer_treatment_clinical_trial/README.md

 To do this:

-Create a scatter plot that shows how the tumor volume changes over time for each treatment.
+- Create a scatter plot that shows how the tumor volume changes over time for each treatment.

-Create a scatter plot that shows how the number of metastatic (cancer spreading) sites changes over time for each treatment.
+- Create a scatter plot that shows how the number of metastatic (cancer spreading) sites changes over time for each treatment.

-Create a scatter plot that shows the number of mice still alive through the course of treatment (Survival Rate) Create a bar graph that compares the total % tumor volume change for each drug across the full 45 days.
+- Create a scatter plot that shows the number of mice still alive through the course of treatment (Survival Rate).

+- Create a bar graph that compares the total % tumor volume change for each drug across the full 45 days.